octocraft/sbpl/README.md

 ```
 ### Dependencies

-Though `sbpl` was developed with as little dependencies as possible, they cant be avoided. `sbpl` requires `curl` to be available.
+Though `sbpl` was developed with as little dependencies as possible, they cant be avoided. `sbpl` requires `curl` or `wget` to be available.
 Furthermore `bsdtar` if you want to download archives and `git` if you want to check out repos.

 Install all dependencies